10. Introducing Data Frames

 Check out the pandas.DataFrame.agg method

-a given list of functions.
+that can apply all aggregates given by a list of functions.

-Write a call equivalent to d.describe()
+Compose a call equivalent to df.describe()

 .

 10.3.
-Transforming Data Frames
+Transforming data frames¶

-np.exp(d.loc[:, "u"])
+np.exp(df.loc[:, "u"])

 ## a 2.013753